DiamondLightSource/pymalcolm/docs/tutorials/panda.rst

 3. Wait for the gating signal to go low, then produce a dead trigger pulse

-Adding to the a scan Block
+Adding to the scan Block
 --------------------------

 In the `pmac_tutorial` you should have created a ``scan_block.yaml`` in the